Common-Leap/SteveModMakerGUI/README.md

 # HEY!
 Don't ever use this to publish a skin on gamebanna unless you add something this tool can't do!
-People have to spend time reveiwing what you post, and anybody could come and use this tool!
+People have to spend time reviewing what you post, and anybody could come and use this tool!

 Q: Why did you make this when we have the smash-minecraft-skins plugin, and people could use this to spam?